-Learning the difference between condemnation and love
+1. Meditate on the difference between love and condemnation

-To be honest, I’m one of those who sometimes just want to drop my spoon in the sink, especially at the end of the day, because there are already “like ten in the sink, what’s one more?”
+To be honest, I’m one of those who sometimes just want to drop my spoon in the sink, especially at the end of the day, because “there are already like ten in the sink, what’s one more?”

 One afternoon, after making my cup of coffee, I dropped my teaspoon onto the growing collection of dirty spoons when a jab of condemnation hit me.
 I rinsed and dried my spoon dutifully and put it back in the drawer.
 In that moment, I realised what the difference between condemnation and love was: